GriffithsLab/griffithslab-website/content/people/index.md

 <div align="right"> <img src="/img/frank_mazza.jpg" style="margin:50px 50px 100px 50px" align="right" width="250" /> </div>

 Research Interests:
-Frank is a M.Sc student who joined the lab in September, 2019.
+Frank is a M.Sc. student who joined the lab in September, 2019.
 He is co-supervised by Dr. Etay Hay.
 Frank is interested in identifying electrophysiological signals for diagnosis of depression and transcranial magnetic stimulation (TMS) protocols for treatment of depression, using computer simulations of detailed brain circuits and whole-brain networks.
 With previous work in identifying EEG correlates of response in a novel rTMS stimulation paradigm (OFC-rTMS), he now focuses on identifying biomarkers in brain signals for diagnosis of depression by linking cellular, circuit, and connectivity changes to signals relevant for clinical diagnosis.
 In addition, he is working to optimize TMS protocols using computer simulations at the local and global brain scales by simulating protocol effects on local circuits, such as circuit inhibition, and the propagation of activity to other regions in the brain.

 Trivia about Frank:
 Frank 'The Grank' Mazza.
 He is the lab's pretty boy.
 Frank is quite and likes to go about his business, often finishing his work before deadlines, be it grants, abstracts, or manuscripts.
 Frank does intermittent fasting.
 No one knows why.
 Frank likes to read and write about all things art and architecture.
 He likes to paint, ink, sketch, sculpt and lino-print.
 Frank has a humble garden where he likes to experiment with growing different plants.
 He likes to work out and is avid music fan, trying to appreciate everything that isn't country.